If I want to attend virtually, do I need to change my classes or class schedule?

 Am I able to get out of my housing contract?

-No. When the Housing Contract is signed and returned to the University, it establishes a legal, binding, academic year-long (both fall and spring semesters – with the exception of Winter Break and any portions of the academic year remaining at the time this Contract is signed) contract between the student, parent or guardian (if applicable), and St. Thomas University.If extenuating circumstances exist, please contact Richard McNab, Director of Residential Life.
+No. When the Housing Contract is signed and returned to the University, it establishes a legal, binding, academic year-long (both fall and spring semesters – with the exception of Winter Break and any portions of the academic year remaining at the time this Contract is signed) contract between the student, parent or guardian (if applicable), and St. Thomas University.If extenuating circumstances exist, please contact Matthew Roche, Associate VP of Student Affairs & Compliance.

 Will athletics be occurring this fall?